JuliaParallel/JUHPC/README.md

 ## Your contributions

 Any contribution is valuable to the Julia HPC community:
-- contribute the HPC setup config file for your cluster or supercomputer in `configs` as an example for others;
+- contribute the HPC setup config file for your cluster or supercomputer in the folder [examples](/examples/) as an example for others;
 - open a PR with some enhancement or fix;
 - open an issue for a bug or an idea for enhancement.